mdsol/mauth-client-dotnet/README.md

     }
 }
 ```

-The `SignVersions` parameter can be used to specify which protocol version to sign outgoing requests.
-Like as:
+The `SignVersions` parameter can be used to specify which protocol version to sign outgoing requests with:
-`SignVersions = MAuthVersion.MWS`: signs with `MWS` protocol only.
+- `SignVersions = MAuthVersion.MWS`: signs with the `MWS` protocol only.
-`SignVersions = MAuthVersion.MWS | MAuthVersion.MWSV2` : signs with both `MWS` and `MWSV2` protocol.
+- `SignVersions = MAuthVersion.MWS | MAuthVersion.MWSV2` : signs with both the `MWS` and the `MWSV2` protocol.
-If not supplied, it sign by `MWS` protocol by default.
+If not supplied, it signs with the `MWS` protocol by default.

 Signing with `MWSV2` protocol supports query string.